This piece was edited in April 2021 to update the definition of “Synthetic polymer.”

-Gram-negative bacteria4: Bacteria that appear pinkish or red when subjected to a laboratory staining method known as the Gram stain test, which is used to differentiate categories of bacteria.
+Gram-negative bacteria4: Bacteria that appear pinkish or red when subjected to a laboratory method known as the Gram stain, which is used to differentiate categories of bacteria based on the presence or absence of an outer membrane.
 Gram-negative bacteria can readily acquire resistance to multiple drugs and easily spread resistance to other bacteria.
-They have a double-layered membrane and a variety of pumps that expel drugs from the cell, factors that make them particularly difficult to attack with antibiotics.
-Gram-negative bacteria cause a wide range of serious infections, and some have become increasingly resistant to available antibiotic treatments.
+They have a double-layered outer membrane and a variety of pumps that expel drugs from the cell, factors that make them particularly difficult to attack with antibiotics.
+Gram-negative bacteria cause a wide range of serious infections, and some have become increasingly resistant to available antibiotic treatments, including antibiotics of last resort.
 Examples of important Gram-negative pathogens with known drug resistance are Escherichia coli, Neisseria gonorrhoeae, and Gram-negative ESKAPE bacteria: Klebsiella pneumoniae, Acinetobacter baumannii, Pseudomonas aeruginosa, and Enterobacter species.

 Indication: The disease or condition for which a drug was approved by FDA.
-Antibiotics may be approved for several conditions, including urinary tract infections, bacterial pneumonia, skin infections caused by multidrug-resistant bacteria, and a variety of others.
-Indications are described on the drug’s label.
+Antibiotics may be approved to treat for several conditions, including urinary tract infections, bacterial pneumonia, skin infections caused by multidrug-resistant bacteria, and a variety of others.
+Indications are described on the drug’s label and package insert.

 Nontraditional products: A wide-ranging category of antibacterial products that differs substantially from existing antibiotics in molecular structure and mechanism of action.
 Traditional antibiotics are generally small molecules that kill or inhibit the growth of bacteria directly.
 Nontraditional products affect bacteria through alternative approaches.

-- Antibody: Proteins naturally produced by the immune system to identify and help remove potentially harmful pathogens.
-Novel therapies may take advantage of the specific targeting capacities that antibodies have to bind to bacteria and inactivate them in a variety of ways.
+- Antibody: A protein that is naturally produced by the immune system to identify and help remove potentially harmful pathogens.
+Novel therapies may take advantage of the specific targeting capacities of antibodies to bind to bacteria and/or their virulence factors and inactivate them in a variety of ways, as well as augment immune response.